 The special qualities of the terra rossa soils of the Coonawarra create the wonderful character of the region's wines, with more than 40 cellar doors to explore.
 With a heritage stretching as far back as 1860, Wynns is an icon of the Coonawarra.
 Guests can enjoy some time learning about this unique wine region and making their own blend to take home and share with friends.
 Mayura Station is located in the heart of the region and produces premium quality Wagyu beef.
 The Tasting Room is a Wagyu beef cellar door that showcases Australian contemporary 'head to tail' menus, tastings, and private dining.
-A Mayura Masterclass can teach visitors all about the beef grades and quality and why Mayura Station Wagyu is so highly regarded.
-Within the township of Robe, Mahalia Coffee is a boutique roasting house using only the best raw coffee beans sourced from premier growing estates throughout the world.
+Mayura Masterclass can teach visitors all about the beef grades and quality and why Mayura Station Wagyu is so highly regarded.
+Closer to Robe, Mahalia coffee is a boutique roasting house using only the best raw coffee beans sourced from premier growing estates throughout the world.